mricon/korgalore/docs/usage.rst

 Arguments:

 * ``LISTNAME``: (Optional) Name of a specific list to pull.
-If not provided, all configured sources will be processed.
+If not provided, all configured deliveries will be processed.

 Options: